ppissanetzky/barcode/README.md

 ## Development

 During **development**, we use Nuxt to start a local web server that builds the web application and also serves it on `http://localhost:3000`.
 We also start the node server which exposes its API on `http://localhost:3003`.
-The web application makes network requests to the node server.
+Finally, we start a web server to proxy to the API server and serve uploaded images.

 ### Setup

+You will need to have node and [docker compose](https://docs.docker.com/compose/install/) installed.

 ```bash